My Raspberry Bakewell Tart Squares are a tasty, easy to make twist on a traditional British teatime treat.

-The History of Raspberry Bakewell Tart Squares
+Raspberry Bakewell Tart Squares – A Short History

+The origin of the Bakewell Tart is highly contested within this small town, as is the identity of the bakery that gave birth to it.
 Some say Bakewell Tart was originally a cake-like ‘pudding’.
 Others maintain it is and always has been a tart – a layer of pastry topped with jam and fruit and then further topped with a sponge cake mixture made using almond flour.
-And then there are those who believe Bakewell Tarts should be topped with icing and a maraschino cherry after they are baked.
+Bakewell Tarts may also be topped with icing and a maraschino cherry after they are baked.

-Raspberry Bakewell Tart Squares Tips
+Making Raspberry Bakewell Tart Squares – Top Tips

 Can I Use Different Fruit For This Recipe?